QUICK ESCAPE FROM SITE

 Discrimination against women in land and property rights

-• Legislation should guarantee women equal rights as men to conclude contracts and to administer property.
+• Legislation should guarantee women equal rights to conclude contracts and to administer property.
 Specifically, legislation should grant women the independent right to enter a contract and access credit without requiring her husband or male relative’s permission or guarantee.
 Laws should treat women and men equally in all stages of procedure in courts and tribunals.

 • Land reform and redistribution programs should ensure women’s right to be a beneficiary of these schemes on equal terms with men.
 Legislation should take into account traditional roles and how it may impede women’s access to land in registration systems.
-Administrative forms that employ the “head of household” concept discriminate against women in practice and should either be eliminate this concept or else include other measures to ensure women’s equal access.
+Administrative forms that employ the “head of household” concept discriminate against women in practice and should either eliminate this concept or else include other measures to ensure women’s equal access.
 For example, land redistribution programs that require registration by the household head should ensure that such land is titled jointly in both spouses’ names, even if only one spouse registers.

 Discrimination against women in inheritance

-Legislation should state that men and women in the same degree of relationship to a deceased are entitled to equal shares in the estate and to equal rank in the order of succession.
+• Legislation should state that men and women in the same degree of relationship to a deceased are entitled to equal shares in the estate and to equal rank in the order of succession.
 Legislation should extend this equality of status in inheritance to intestacy cases.
 Drafters should repeal laws and prohibit practices that discriminate against women and girls in inheritance, including: disallowing females to inherit from their husbands or fathers, preventing women and girls from inheriting equal shares or on an equal rank as males, disallowing them from executing a will, curtailing the full inheritance rights of female heirs to only limited or controlled rights or only income from the deceased's property.

 (See: CEDAW, General Recommendation 21, Equality in Marriage and Family Relations.)